Skip to contents

 Value

-A numeric variable with a single element corresponding to the value of V.
+A single number giving the value of Cramer's V.

 Details